 7. Can I sue for a hate crime under the Ralph Act?

 Yes.
-Under California’s Ralph Act, victims of hate crimes – or threatened hate crimes – can sue the culprits for:
+Under California’s Ralph Act, a victim of a hate crime – or threatened hate crimes – can sue the culprits for:

 In order to win a Ralph Act lawsuit, the plaintiff would need to prove the following four elements: